DevSecOps-1/DevSecOps/README.md

 3. Containerization: Install Docker, build and push images, deploy using Kubernetes/OpenShift.
 4. Monitoring/Logging: Install Prometheus, Grafana, ELK Stack; set up dashboards.
 5. IaC: Install Terraform and Ansible, write and apply configurations.
+6. SonarQube: Configure SonarQube for code quality analysis.
+Integrate with Jenkins or GitHub Actions for automated code quality checks.
+7. OWASP: Use OWASP tools like Dependency-Check for dependency vulnerabilities and ZAP for security scans.
+Integrate these tools into